-The implications of taking a break depends largely on how long you’re ‘away’.
-For instance, if you have full protection and leave the 1995 or 2008 scheme but return within 5 years, you can usually re-join your old section of the scheme rather than going into the new 2015 scheme.
+What happens when you take a break depends largely on how long you’re ‘away’.
+For example, if you have full protection and leave the 1995 or 2008 scheme but return within five years, you can usually re-join your old section of the scheme rather than going into the new 2015 scheme.

 If you have tapered protection, you will re-join your old scheme unless you pass your transition date while opted out.
 Protections are discussed in more detail in our NHS pensions guide.

-A break of more than 5 years would see your future benefits accrued in the newer scheme.
+A break of more than five years would see your future benefits built up in the newer scheme.

-Similarly, if you leave the 2015 scheme and re-join within 5 years, your old benefits will be linked to any you build up in the future.
-Your pensions won’t get linked in this way if you return to the NHS after a break of more than 5 years.
+Similarly, if you leave the 2015 scheme and re-join within five years, your old benefits will be linked to any you build up in the future.
+Your pensions won’t get linked in this way if you return to the NHS after a break of more than five years.

 Other impacts of a break

 In the more immediate term, taking a break from the NHS pension while still in NHS employment will have a notable impact on your take-home pay.

 With no pension contributions coming out of your salary, you’ll certainly notice the difference – but what you might not notice is the employer contributions you’re missing out on.

 Using the NHS pensions opt-out calculator is a handy way to see the significant benefits you might be sacrificing for a modest monthly increase.